zsx/ossbuild/ReadMe.txt

 Please see the licenses in the Licenses/ folder for details on each library/application used.

 For copyright information, please see COPYING.

+For legal purposes, you must inspect the individual licenses of all packages to determine if they fit your legal constraints.
+OSSBuild or any of its developers are NOT legally responsible for any failure to ensure compliance or any legal action resulting from the use of this software.
+It is solely the responsibility of the recipient and user to determine legal eligibility for use.